beckJJ/constant-sort/README.md

 # linear-sort

-Sort up to three digits in constant time aka O(1)
+Sort up to four digits in constant time aka O(1)

 ## Future work
 Add support for more digits